 Each and every one of us can play a role in helping to create a strong, positive, more equal future together, so I hope I can count on you to join us on our mission and help us to do exactly this!

 — Cherie Blair CBE QC, Founder, the Cherie Blair Foundation for Women

 How can you support us?

-With major implications for economies, businesses and entrepreneurs around the globe, the need for our work during this time increases.
+With major implications for economies, businesses and entrepreneurs around the globe, the need for our work increased during this time.
 If you are able to help by making a donation today you’ll be enabling us to continue and expand the services women entrepreneurs need more than ever to support their families, communities and societies for years to come.

 Helen McEachern – On Women Entrepreneurs and the Impact of Gender Stereotypes